 The evidence linking these things to cancer varies greatly.
-For example, there is strong evidence that deodorants do not cause cancer but there is greater debate over the potential risks of power lines.
+For example, there is no good evidence that deodorants cause cancer but there is greater debate over the potential risks of power lines.

 It is unlikely that any of these will turn out to be major cancer risk factors.
-Even if any links are eventually proven, the effects are likely to be small.
-For example, some experts believe that power lines would only cause about two cases of childhood leukaemia, if any, out of a total of around 500 cases a year.
+Even if any links were eventually proven, the effects would probably be small.
+For example, experts believe that power lines would cause fewer than five cases of childhood leukaemia, if any, out of a total of around 500 cases a year.
 In contrast, tobacco causes more than 60,000 cancer cases a year in the UK.

-Stories about these risk factors are reported widely in the media, and it isn't always clear which ideas are supported by good evidence overall and which aren't.
+Stories about potential causes of cancer are reported widely in the media, and it isn't always clear which ideas are supported by good evidence overall and which aren't.
 Our Science Update blog has more information on interpreting media stories on cancer, and how you can separate fact from fiction for yourself.
 It's also a good place to look for the truth behind those cancer headlines.